stellar009/Drone-vs-Enemy-Combat-Simulation/README.md

 **Features Implemented**:
 1. Enemy can patrol using NavMesh and waypoints
 2. Shoots at player when the player inside the enemy range
-3. Centralized InputSystem all inputs can be managed via a single scipt
+3. Centralized InputSystem all inputs can be managed via a single script
 4. When missile hits the enemy the enemy gets destroyed
 5. Added maximum flight height